amalgam8/amalgam8.github.io/overview.md

 In this case, service B is an ordinary Kubernetes service defined in serviceB.yaml.
 There is nothing that needs to be added or changed to integrate it with an Amalgam8 system.
-Instances, as they come and go, will be maintained in the Kubernetes registry by the kubernetes runtime, and then automatcally mirrored in the A8 registry by the adapter.
+Instances, as they come and go, will be maintained in the Kubernetes registry by the kubernetes runtime, and then automatically mirrored in the A8 registry by the adapter.

 The Amalgam8 registry is very flexible in this regard.
 Similar adapter plugins can be added to support other runtime environments that already manage service registrations.